Chivers and Sons: Sale and closure

 Sales fell after 1945 causing Chivers to lose their market leadership, and their failure to update their factory with more recent advances in machinery led to further decline.
 In 1959, when employee numbers had fallen to only 1500, the farms and factories were sold to the Swiss drinks company Schweppes, with the factories becoming part of Cadbury Schweppes when the drinks company were themselves acquired.
 In 1961 the Chivers family bought the majority of the farms that they had sold to Schweppes only two years previously.

 The 1980s saw an end to the old factory.
 In a 1986 management buyout the site was sold to developers and a new five million pound factory was built at the rear of the property by new owners Premier Foods for the production of Sun-Pat peanut butter and Smash instant mashed potatoes, Gale's honey as well as Hartley's jam.
 The old factory was demolished and the land used to build Vision Park, a business park.

 In 2004 Premier Foods announced that it would no longer be using the Chivers name on its products, instead remarketing their jam and marmalade using the Hartley's brand, which continued to be made in Histon and employing nearly 400 people.
+In 2007, Premier Foods would close down the Coolock factory leading to the loss of 100 jobs.
+The factory is now lying derelict.
 In 2011 Premier Foods sold the Chivers brand to the Boyne Valley Group as part of a £40m sale, and in 2012 Premier sold the Hartley's brand and the Histon factory as part of a £200m deal with Hain Celestial.